Do you know that babies tooth buds develop before they’re born? As these buds “cut” through the gums, teeth usually appear in the following order:

 So if your little baby is acting different lately because of teething symptoms, take heart there’s good reason… and soon enough, her little pearly whites will surface.

 In the meantime, we don’t have to be victims!
 There are some great things we can do to comfort baby in the midst of the teething process.
-Stay tuned for our next post, when we’ll explore some effective teething remedies.
+Here are some of the most effective teething remedies.